Do Higher Wages Increase Productivity?

 Employers must consider various factors, including ensuring that employees feel paid fairly, the working environment, and opportunities for professional growth.

-How does a high salary affect employees?
+How does a salary increase impact employee performance?